go-glx/vgl/readme.md

-# fe3dback/govgl
+# go-glx/vgl

+VGL is vulkan graphics library

 __NOT READY FOR ANY REAL USAGE YET (IN DEV)__

 ---

-Its primitive 2D-only graphics library for drawing simple staff like circles, lines, polygons, etc..
+Its primitive 2D-only graphics library for drawing simple staff like circles, boxes, lines, polygons and textures.
-Also textures.

 Also support custom SPIR-V shaders